Megan Rapinoe looks to the future

-After leading the US team to victory at the Women’s Football World Cup, Megan Rapinoe is on a career high.
+Having led the US team to victory at the Women’s Football World Cup, Megan Rapinoe continues to look ahead and focus on new challenges.

 Who is Megan Rapinoe?